jgogstad/Capslock/README.md

 * New manipulators:
   * "Disable ⌘H and ⌘⌥H" (after forgetting to push `✱` too many times when reaching for vim-like arrow keys)
   * "Hyper IntelliJ": Use `✱` instead of `⌃` for most commands in IntelliJ

+This document has been updated to reflect the changes above

 # Capslock